Checkmarx/kics/assets/queries/terraform/azure/azure_sql_server_tde_cmk_disabled/README.md

-# Regla KICS: SQL Server TDE Not Encrypted with CMK
+# KICS Rule: SQL Server TDE Not Encrypted with CMK

-## Descripción General
+## General Description

-Esta regla de KICS asegura que la característica **Transparent Data Encryption (TDE)** de Azure SQL Server esté configurada para utilizar una **clave gestionada por el cliente (Customer-Managed Key - CMK)** almacenada en Azure Key Vault.
+This KICS rule ensures that the **Transparent Data Encryption (TDE)** feature of Azure SQL Server is configured to use a **Customer-Managed Key (CMK)** stored in Azure Key Vault.

-Por defecto, Azure SQL cifra los datos en reposo utilizando una clave gestionada por el servicio (Microsoft).
-Aunque este método proporciona seguridad base, el uso de CMK ofrece un nivel de control superior indispensable para cumplir con normativas estrictas de seguridad corporativa.
-Con CMK, la organización asume el control total sobre el ciclo de vida de las claves, permitiendo la rotación, revocación de acceso y auditoría de uso de forma soberana a través de Azure Key Vault.
+By default, Azure SQL encrypts data at rest using a service-managed key (Microsoft).
+Although this method provides baseline security, using CMK offers a superior level of control that is indispensable for meeting strict corporate security regulations.
+With CMK, the organization assumes full control over the key lifecycle, allowing rotation, access revocation, and usage auditing in a sovereign manner through Azure Key Vault.

-## Lógica de la Regla
+## Rule Logic

-La política audita la configuración de Terraform siguiendo estos criterios:
+The policy audits the Terraform configuration following these criteria:
-1.  **Identificación:** Localiza todos los recursos de tipo `azurerm_mssql_server`.
+1.  **Identification:** Locates all resources of type `azurerm_mssql_server`.
-2.  **Vinculación:** Busca si existe un recurso independiente del tipo `azurerm_mssql_server_transparent_data_encryption` vinculado al servidor mediante el atributo `server_id`.
+2.  **Linking:** Checks whether an independent resource of type `azurerm_mssql_server_transparent_data_encryption` exists linked to the server via the `server_id` attribute.
-3.  **Validación de Clave:** Verifica que dicho recurso tenga definido explícitamente el atributo `key_vault_key_id`.
+3.  **Key Validation:** Verifies that said resource has the `key_vault_key_id` attribute explicitly defined.
-4.  **Alerta:** Si no se encuentra el recurso de cifrado o si falta la referencia a la clave de Key Vault, se genera un hallazgo.
+4.  **Alert:** If the encryption resource is not found or if the Key Vault key reference is missing, a finding is generated.

-## Caso de Fallo Detectado
+## Detected Failure Case

-A continuación se describe el escenario que esta política detectará.
+The following describes the scenario this policy will detect.

 ---

-### Caso Único: Uso de Clave Gestionada por el Servicio (Default)
+### Single Case: Use of Service-Managed Key (Default)

-* **Descripción:** Se define el servidor SQL pero no se añade el recurso adicional necesario para habilitar el cifrado TDE mediante llaves del cliente, manteniendo el cifrado por defecto de Azure.
+* **Description:** The SQL server is defined but the additional resource required to enable TDE encryption using customer keys is not added, maintaining Azure's default encryption.
-* **Ejemplo de Código Terraform Problemático:**
+* **Example of Problematic Terraform Code:**
     ```terraform
     resource "azurerm_mssql_server" "fail_server" {
       name                         = "insecure-sql-server"